 The audits have now ceased due to the coronavirus restrictions but will recommence once these are lifted.
 Audits are planned across Europe as well as in Rwanda, Turkey and Colombia and will be undertaken by trained auditors from the project along with external auditors that have been trained in the CEWASTE requirements.

 Despite the postponement of the CEWASTE pilot auditing phase caused by the coronavirus outbreak, the four-part CEWASTE auditor training program has been provided online.
-The first two sessions were organised by project partner Sofies during March, and focused on the management and technical requirements of newly developed CEWASTE set of requirements.
-About 15 participants, from the CEWASTE pool of auditors, took part in these two training sessions, mainly from their homes due to the strict measures in place across Europe to deter movement.
+The sessions were organised by project partner Sofies during March and April, and focused on the management and technical requirements of the newly developed CEWASTE set of requirements.
+Around 15 participants, from the CEWASTE pool of auditors, took part in the training sessions, mainly from their homes due to the strict measures in place across Europe to deter movement.

-What’s next?
-The last two online training sessions will be provided by the WEEELABEX Organization in early April, focusing on key requirements from the EN 50625 series of standards, on which the CEWASTE requirements were based.
-This will complete the comprehensive training curriculum equipping CEWASTE auditors with the knowledge and skills to go on the field and support the pilot audits.
-It is not yet known when the pilot audit phase can resume, but we know that CEWASTE auditors will be ready!
+These completed the comprehensive training curriculum equipping CEWASTE auditors with the knowledge and skills to go out in the field and support the pilot audits.
+It is not yet known exactly when the pilot audit phase can resume, but we know that the CEWASTE auditors will be ready!